Alexandre Mouton: Early life

-He was born in Attakapas district (now Lafayette Parish) into a wealthy plantation-owning Acadian family.
-He pursued classical studies and graduated from Georgetown College.
-He studied law, was admitted to the bar in 1825, and commenced practice in Lafayette Parish.
+Alexandre Mouton was born in Attakapas district (now Lafayette Parish) to Marie Marthe Bordat and Jean Mouton, both descendants of Acadian exiles.
+His father was the founder of the town of Vermilionville.
+He attended local schools, graduated from Georgetown College, and also studied law under Charles Antoine and Edward Simon of St. Martinville.
+After being admitted to the bar in 1835, he began his law practice in Lafayette Parish and was a founder of the Union Bank of Louisiana.

+Mouton owned the 2,100 acre Île Copal sugar cane plantation in Lafayette which was worked by 120 slaves.

 He married Zelia Rousseau, the granddaughter of Governor Jacques Dupré, in 1826; they had 5 children before her death in 1837, one of whom died in infancy.
 In 1842, he married Emma Kitchell Gardner; this marriage produced eight children, six of whom survived to adulthood.

 Political career

-From 1827 to 1832 was a member of the Louisiana House of Representatives, serving as speaker in 1831 - 1832.
-He was a presidential elector on the Democratic ticket in 1828, 1832, and 1836, and was an unsuccessful candidate for election in 1830 to the Twenty-second Congress.
-In 1836 he was again a member of the State house of representatives.
+Mouton was elected to the Louisiana House of Representatives in 1827 and became Speaker from 1831 to 1832.
+He was a presidential elector on the Democratic ticket in the 1828, 1832, and 1836 Presidential elections and was an unsuccessful candidate for election in 1830 to the Twenty-second Congress.
+In 1836 he was again elected as a member of the State House of Representatives but resigned a year later to fulfill a vacancy in the U.S. Senate.

-Mouton was elected as a Democrat to the U.S. Senate to fill the vacancy caused by the resignation of Alexander Porter, was reelected to the full term, and served from January 12, 1837, until his resignation on March 1, 1842.
-While in the Senate he was chairman of the Committee on Agriculture (Twenty-sixth Congress).
+After Senator Alexander Porter resigned due to ill health, Mouton was elected to the U.S. Senate to fill his vacancy.
+He was re-elected to another term, serving from January 12, 1837, until his resignation on March 1, 1842.
+While in the Senate he was chairman of the Committee on Agriculture.

+Term as Governor

+Île Copal Plantation located near Lafayette.

-From 1843 to 1846, Mouton was governor of Louisiana.
-As governor, Mouton reduced expenditures and liquidated state assets to balance the budget and meet bond obligations without raising taxes.
-He sold state-owned steamboats, equipment and slaves used to remove the Red River Raft in 1834 under Governor Roman.
-As governor, he opposed all expenditures for internal improvements.
-He leased out state penitentiary labor and equipment.
-He supported the call for a constitutional convention, removal of property qualifications for suffrage and office holding, and the election of all local officials and most judges.
+Mouton won the 1842 Louisiana Gubernatorial Election becoming the first Democratic candidate to become governor of the state.
+He reduced expenditures and liquidated state assets to balance the budget and meet bond obligations without raising taxes.
+He sold state-owned steamboats, equipment, land, and slaves used to remove the Red River Raft in 1834 under Governor Roman.
+The revenue from the sale of public lands went to funding public education, but all other income went to paying off the state debt.
+He opposed all expenditures for internal improvements and leased out state penitentiary labor and equipment.

+In 1845, he led the constitutional convention which removed property qualifications for suffrage and office holding, and the election of all local officials and most judges.
+The new constitution also called for the state legislature to begin a system for public education.